NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 # Variant calling with reads mapping

+## !!How does variant calling work
+Insert small list of the steps involved.

 We will use _Listeria monocytogenes_ from the EURL proficiency test 2021 in this tutorial.

 Our objectives with this tutorial are to: